Jubeki/laravel-code-style/README.md

 php artisan vendor:publish --provider="Jubeki\LaravelCodeStyle\ServiceProvider"
 ```

 Publishing the config will add a `.php-cs-fixer.dist.php` configuration file to the root of your project.
-You may customize this file as needed.
-The `.php-cs-fixer.dist.php` file should be committed to version control.
+You may customize this file as needed and then commit it to your version control system.

 A cache file will be written to `.php-cs-fixer.cache` in the project root the first time you run the fixer.
 You should ignore this file so it is not added to your version control system.

 ```shell
 echo '.php-cs-fixer.cache' >> .gitignore